 Incorporated in 1890, the City of Oklahoma City is a charter city and has had a Council-Manager form of government since 1927.
 The Mayor, elected at-large, leads a Council of eight members, each elected by ward.
 The Mayor and Council set overall policy and strategic priorities for the organization.
-Oklahoma City is the 22nd largest city in the nation.
-The City serves approximately 681,054 residents in a four (4) county, 621 square mile area.
+The City of Oklahoma City serves approximately 670,000 residents in a four (4) county, 621 square mile area.